Skaruts/Lua-Enum/README.md

 Naturally, when using `*` you cannot specify the increment by a number, as it gets automatically calculated to exponents (if you put a number there it gets ignored).
 However, you can still use custom values to control the flow of the increments.

 Lastly:
-- The format string can contain spaces.
+- The format string can contain spaces
-- Standard naming rules for identifiers apply: element names cannot contain spaces, must start by a letter or underscore, can contain numbers after that, etc.
+- Standard naming rules for identifiers apply: element names cannot contain spaces, must start by a letter or underscore, can contain numbers after that, etc
-- Duplicated elements will throw an error.
+- Duplicated elements will throw an error
-- Using a custom value on the first enum element will override `<start_value>`.
+- Using a custom value on the first enum element will override `<start_value>`
-- Using negative custom values with exponential growth will increase them by half toward `0`.
+- Using negative custom values with exponential growth will increase them by half toward `0`
-- The enum constructor (and everything else) is defined locally, so you can have full control over its scope when requiring it
+- The enum constructor (and everything else) is defined locally, so you can control its scope when requiring it

 ## Examples
 Enum that starts at `10` and is incremented by `+2`: